Paperback | $20.00 Short | £13.95 | ISBN: 9780262526029 | 520 pp. | 6 x 9 in | 2 graphs, 2 tables| January 2014

 About the Author

-Judith A. Layzer is Professor of Environmental Policy in the Department of Urban Studies and Planning at MIT.
-She is the author of Natural Experiments: Ecosystem-Based Management and the Environment (MIT Press) and The Environmental Case: Translating Values into Policy.
+Judith A. Layzer (1961-2015) was Professor of Environmental Policy in the Department of Urban Studies and Planning at MIT.
+She was the author of Natural Experiments: Ecosystem-Based Management and the Environment (MIT Press) and The Environmental Case: Translating Values into Policy.

 "Open for Business offers a crucial supplement to the existing scholarly literature on the evolution of the environmental movement, the influence of conservative ideology on environmental policymaking, the deployment of low-profile strategies for regulatory reform, and the rhetorical shifts of conservatives and progressives alike."—Human Ecology